Table of Contents

 Ambitious, ain’t I?

-What is High Intensity Resistance Training all about?
+What High-Intensity Resistance Training all about?

 Most of my research and gym conversations keep leading me to high-intensity resistance training (HIRT).
 HIRT is often called “fat loss” resistance training, but it can be much more than that.